gabrieloakey/SafetyPlay/README.md

 To open the srt dialogue, check the box near the playlist window.

-SafetyPlay automatically searches through the words in a .srt file and compares them to a library of vulgar words located in a .txt file located in the same directory as SafetyPlay.exe.
+SafetyPlay automatically searches through the words in a .srt file and compares them to a library of vulgar words located in a .txt file in the same directory as SafetyPlay.exe.
 When a match is found, the line is highlighted in pink.
 You can jump to any spot in a playing video by doubleclicking the line in the SRT dialogue.
 You can add or remove vulgar words from the vulgar.txt to match your own preferences.

 ![Alt text](assets/SRT.png)